martinberger-ch/oci-monitoring/README.md

 1. Execute Python Script
 2. Steampipe gathers the information from Oracle Cloud Infrastructure
-3. The return value is pushed to Prometheus Push Gateway
+3. The return value is pushed to Prometheus Pushgateway
-4. Prometheus scrapes the metric from the gateway
+4. Prometheus scrapes the metric from the Pushgateway
-5. Grafana reads the metric from Prometheus
+5. Grafana reads the metric from Prometheus data source

 ## Installed components by Ansible roles